-■ Computer Services and Classes
+Computer Services and Classes

-Refer to 'Computing @ UW-Madison' www.doit.wisc.edu for details on activating your 'MyUW' account, computer and software sales (www.wiscsoftware.wisc.edu/wisc), computer labs and UW-Madison's computer help desk.
+Refer to 'Computing @ UW-Madison' for details on activating your 'MyUW' account, computer and software sales, computer labs and UW-Madison's computer help desk.
 In addition, all students will have a wisc.edu e-mail account and will have access to all campus computer labs.